 The EUPS hosts lectures with faculty and students that engage in a diverse range of philosophical discussions.

-The Exercise Science Club aims to advance the study of human movement (biokinetics) and provides preparation for careers in fitness and allied health professions.
+The Kinesiology Club aims to advance the study of human movement (biokinetics) and provides preparation for careers in fitness and allied health professions.

 EUHMC is a club that provides assistance and support to pre-health students (including Pre-Med, Pre-Vet, Pre-Dentistry, Pre-PA, Nursing, etc.).